-Access the course at https://learn.wsu.edu .
-The course home page provides instructions on how to navigate Blackboard.
+Access the course will be provided soon.
+The course home page provides instructions on how to navigate Canvas.
 If this course does not answer your questions, please provide feedback through the review questions at the end of each module, and certainly feel free to contact the Graduate School for assistance at gradschool@wsu.edu, or call 509-335-6424.